supergarotinho/ambari-mongodb/README.md

   - A client wrapper to be used to connect to the cluster
 - Supports executing more than one instance of the same server type per host
   - This is useful when the number of hosts are limited
+  - In order to do that, you must specify more than one port in the port list configuration for that instance type
+- Supports a very flexible port configuration string
+  - Eg.: 27019,27020,27025-27027
 - Shard architecture configuration:
   - Configure witch instances will be in witch shard
   - Configure witch instances will act as an arbiter